SkymindIO/SKIL_Examples/skil_yolo2_app/README.md

 Now we can log into SKIL and import the TensorFlow protobuff (.pb) file we created in the previous step.

-* log into SKIL
+* Log into SKIL
-* select the "deployments" option on the left side toolbar
+* Select the "deployments" option on the left side toolbar
-* click on the "New Deployment" button
+* Click on the "New Deployment" button
-* in the models section of the newly created deployment screen, select "Import" and locate the .pb file we created previously
+* In the models section of the newly created deployment screen, select "Import" and locate the .pb file we created previously
 * For the placeholders options:
    * Names of the Input Placeholders: "input" (make sure to press 'enter' after you enter the name)
    * Names of the Output Placeholders: "output" (also make sure to press 'enter' after you enter the name)
-* click on "Import Model"
+* Click on "Import Model"
-* click the "start" button on the endpoint
+* Click the "start" button on the endpoint

 It will take a few seconds for the page to report that the endpoint has successfully started.
 Once the page lists the endpoint as running, however, you will have access to the model from the listed endpoint on the page.
 The endpoint URI will look something like: